AnryYang/anryyang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Fellow at the School of Computing, National University of Singapore.
 I obtained my Ph.D. in computer science from Nanyang Technological University, advised by Prof. [Xiaokui XIAO](https://www.comp.nus.edu.sg/~xiaoxk/) and Prof. [Sourav Saha Bhowmick](https://personal.ntu.edu.sg/assourav/).
 I received my B.E. degree from Beijing University of Posts and Telecommunications.
-Broadly speaking, my research aims to develop efficient algorithms for big data using smapling, sketching and indexing techniques.
+Broadly speaking, my research aims to develop efficient algorithms for big data using smapling, sketching, and indexing techniques.

 News
 ======